Cosmos-Entity/fe-takehome/README.md

 ### **Project Description:**

-Your task is to create a web application that consumes a collection of images returned by a GraphQL API and allows the user to interact with the images in some creative way.
-As a starting point, please reference the Cosmos in-app element grid (if you still don't have invite code, please ask for one).
-The idea here is to take inspiration from the design language and general aesthsitic of Cosmos, but to come up with a fresh and interesting way of interacting with and displaying the images returned by the API.
+Your task is to create a web application that consumes a collection of images returned by a GraphQL API and allows the user to interact with them in some creative way.
+As a starting point, please reference the Cosmos in-app photo grid (if you still don't have invite code, please ask for one).
+The idea here is to take inspiration from the design language and general aesthetic of Cosmos, but to come up with a fresh and interesting way of interacting with and displaying the images returned by the API.

+In addition, we'd love to see your product thinking, as this is a very product focussed-role.
+As a final part of this assessment, please include a simple project proposal doc that introduces a new experience on Cosmos.
+This could be anything from a new way of interacting with elements, to an entirely new feature.
+We encourage you to think as big as possible here, without the constraints of needing actual bandwidth to complete it.
+This proposal should include a summary of the feature set, a list of technical requirements, any unknowns and open questions, and an estimate of work.

+---

 ### **Requirements:**